Quality Drainage Scoria used in construction

 Managing moisture levels is essential for successful composting, as too much water will drown out beneficial microbes that help break down organic matter while too little can lead to dry and crumbly material that won’t decompose properly.

-In general, a moisture level between 40-60% should be maintained throughout the process by adding water in small amounts when needed or covering piles with tarps during rainy periods to prevent them from becoming saturated.
+Maintaining, a moisture level between 40-60% throughout the process by adding water in small amounts when needed or covering piles with tarps during rainy periods to prevent them from becoming saturated.

 Aerating your compost regularly helps provide oxygen necessary for microbial activity which speeds up breakdown of materials within the pile.
-This can be done manually by turning over or stirring contents with a pitchfork every few weeks or using an automated system like tumbling drums which rotate periodically to evenly distribute air into the mix.
+Stir contents manually by turning over with a pitchfork every few weeks or using an automated system like tumbling drums which rotate periodically to evenly distribute air into the mix.

 Lastly, keeping temperatures at ideal levels throughout the entire process is also key for producing quality compost; this means monitoring thermometers on a regular basis so you can adjust watering schedules if required.